 Ann is a past Chair of the Environmental Law Section of the Connecticut Bar Association and on the Board of Advisors for the Construction Institute.
 She is a member of many organizations including the Connecticut Women's Council, Society of Women Environmental Professionals, Environmental Professionals Organization of Connecticut, Real Estate Exchange, the Environmental Policies Council of Connecticut Business and Industries Association, the MetroHartford Alliance Strategic Partners, and the Connecticut Chapter of the National Brownfields Association.

 Ann has been named for the Top 25: Women Connecticut Super Lawyers in 2014, 2015 and 2016, as well as the Top 50: Women New England Super Lawyers in 2016.
-She also has been selected eight times in the past ten years by Super Lawyers® in areas of Environmental, Land Use / Zoning and Environmental Litigation.
+She also has been selected eight times in the past twelve years by Super Lawyers® in areas of Environmental, Land Use / Zoning and Environmental Litigation.
 Since 2014, she has been nominated for their Business Edition in Construction, Real Estate & Environmental.
 Ann has been recognized by the The Best Lawyers in America® in the categories of Litigation - Environmental as well as Litigation - Land Use & Zoning since 2013.
 In addition, Ann has been recognized by Chambers USA for three consecutive years in the Environment section, earning a Band 3 ranking in 2014.